javascript-sintaxis-basica

 Reserved Words

-JavaScript has a list of reserved words that cannot be used as variable names, function names, or identifiers.
+JavaScript has a list of reserved words that cannot be used as names for variables, functions, or identifiers.

 Some reserved words include:

-• Control flow: if, else, switch, case, default
+• Flow control: if, else, switch, case, default

 • Loops: for, while, do, break, continue

-• Variable and function declarations: var, let, const, function, return
+• Variable and function declaration: var, let, const, function, return

 • Object and class manipulation: class, extends, constructor, super